krulkip/PylontechTasmolta/README.md

 After the following prompt at the bottom of the page /workspace/Tasmota (development) $ type platformio run -e tasmota <br />
 After the compile has completed a file will appear under build_output/firmware called firmware.bin<br />
 Program your ESP8266 with that code.
 I use tasmotiser for that.
 You simply select this bin file and make sure the settings for self resetting device is set correctly <br />
-The foirmware activates Display-LCD and Scripting language amongst other things. <br />
+The firmware activates Display-LCD and Scripting language amongst other things. <br />
+Open up home assistant and install Mosquitto.
+Then install Tasmota.
+Your tasmota instamnce will be found in hom,e assistant. <br />
+Going to the tasmota instance you can hover over the visit link and see the IP adress of your tasmota device. <br />
 Once loaded find the ip and go to it in a webbrowser.
-You can use home assistant tasmota add-inn for example to find it.
+You can use home assistant tasmota add-inn for example to find it. <br />
 There you will see possibilities to change friendly name etc.
 Under